Dev0dyssey/Pokedex_App/README.md

 # Pokedex_App
 Application built over several days showcasing the list of available Pokemons and their details.
 Able to click into specific Pokemon to display their individual cards.
-App consumes the PokeAPI
+App consumes the PokeAPI.
+App built as part of a technical challenge to showcase knowledge of API calls and working with React components (passed challenge requests to progress to next stage).

 ## Access